wesleyguirra/wesguirra.github.io/README.md

 ## Professional Background
 ### Senior React Developer at Big Human (2022/06 ~ 2022/09) *Contractor*
 ---
+#### Description
+> As a front-end developer my main roles were to understand the design of pages and suggest archictural decision then to develop websites using React.js
+> integrating it with headless CMS using GraphQL communication, As a mobile engineer I have implemented new features and bug fixes for an application for
+> the wellness industry, I also have worked on a shopify project.
 #### Accomplishments
 - Implemented `SSR/SSG` NextJS Website integrated with headless CMS `Contentful`
 - Developed React-Native mobile application for wellness